JWock82/Pynite/README.md

 * Member point loads, linearly varying distributed loads, and nodal loads are supported.
 * Classify loads by load case and create load combinations from load cases.
 * Produces shear, moment, and deflection results and diagrams for each member.
+* Automatic handling of internal nodes on frame members (physical members).
 * Tension-only and compression-only elements.
 * Spring elements: two-way, tension-only, and compression-only.
 * Spring supports: two-way and one-way.